About Te Takapū o Rotowhio

 Application for NZMACI

-Applicants must be of Māori descent, Male or Female 18 years or over.
-Be able to demonstrate a competency in Māori art and/or design, have an ability and willingness to interpret and understand the theory component of this qualification.
+Applicants must be of Māori descent, male or female and 18 years or over.
+You must be able to demonstrate a competency in Māori art and/or design and have an ability and willingness to interpret and understand the theory component of this qualification.
 To maintain the standard and quality of our graduates, places are strictly limited.
-Applications NOW OPEN FOR NEXT INTAKE 2025 .
-Please email [email protected] for more information.